Loading...

 How to set up client-side encryption of your Koofr files with rclone

 How to use the rclone command-line tool for client-side encryption of your Koofr files?
-Rclone lets you manage and sync files to and from Koofr, but it also allows you to add encryption to your files and thus increase their safety.
-Follow our step-by-step guide to do that and enjoy additional layers of protection inside Koofr.
+Rclone lets you manage and sync files to and from Koofr, but it also allows you to add encryption to your files and increase their safety.
+Follow our step-by-step guide and enjoy additional layers of protection inside Koofr.

 2023 update: rclone is compatible with Koofr Vault, your client-side encrypted folder in your Koofr cloud storage.
 You can use rclone to encrypt or decrypt files just like you would using Koofr Vault - all you need is your Safe Box configuration, including your Safe Key and Salt.